Jasrat: Invasions of Delhi sultanate

 In 1414, the Tughlaq dynasty was replaced by dynasty of Khizr Khan.
 However, he could not stop the decline of the sultanate.
-Jasrat envisioned to conquer Delhi, and after death of Khizr Khan in May 1421, crossed Ravi.
+Jasrat aimed to conquer Delhi, and after death of Khizr Khan in May 1421, crossed the Ravi River.
 He successively conquered Ludhiana and Jalandhar and proceeded to besiege Sirhind.
 In October 1421, Sultan Mubarak Shah marched against Jasrat, who after a skirmish at Rupar, retreated to his kingdom.
-Due to his old enmity with Jasrat, Raja of Jammu Bhim Dev greatly aided Mubarak Shah during his war.
+Due to his old enmity with Jasrat, Raja of Jammu Bhim Dev greatly aided Mubarak Shah in his campaign.
 Bhim Dev also destroyed Jasrat's stronghold of Tilhar at Rajouri in January 1422.
 In May 1422, Jasrat again invaded the sultanate and this time besieged Lahore, but was unable to take it by storm.
 With the help of Raja Bhim, Delhi army invaded his domains and Jasrat again retreated in September 1422.

 Invasion of Jammu (1423)

 Due to the support Bhim Dev had been providing to the Delhi sultanate, Jasrat set out from his stronghold of Rajouri and invaded Jammu in April 1423 and ravaged the region.
 Bhim Dev was killed in a battle and Jasrat married one of his daughters, as well as captured a large amount of wealth and arms from him.
-Following conquest of Jammu, Manik Dev was appointed as new Raja.
+Following invasion of Jammu, Manik Dev was appointed as its new Raja.
 (Note: The sources provide different names for Manik Dev: Mal Dev (Jonaraja), Manak Dev (Srivara), Malak Dev (Firishta), and Ajeo Dev (Rajdarshani) (Parmu 1969).)

-After the invasion of Jammu, Jasrat raised a contingent of Mongol mercenaries and sacked Dipalpur and plundered suburbs of Lahore, after which he returned with bounty to his domains as usual.
+After the conquest of Jammu, Jasrat raised a contingent of Mongol mercenaries and sacked Dipalpur and plundered suburbs of Lahore, after which he returned with bounty to his domains as usual.
 In August 1428, Jasrat again marched against Delhi sultanate.
 He besieged Kalanor, and completely sacked Jalandhar.
 However, he was defeated by governor of Lahore Sikander Tohfa at the bank of river Beas near Kangra and retreated to Tilhar, leaving the war spoils back.
 This failure disappointed Jasrat, who realised that he lacked sufficient power to conquer Delhi.
 Thus, he started negotiations with Shaikh Ali, the Timurid governor of Kabul.
 However, when Shaikh Ali ultimately invaded Punjab in 1430, Jasrat did not aid him, although many other Khokhar leaders, including his nephew Khajeka had joined Shaikh Ali.

 After Shaikh Ali was defeated by Delhi armies, Jasrat again invaded the sultanate in 1431.
 He conquered Jalandhar and defeated Sikander Tohfa, taking him away as captive.
 Sikander was released after paying heavy ransom.
 Jasrat next besieged Lahore for several months during 1431–32.
-By this time, the influence of Delhi Sultanate had heavily diminished in Punjab under the Sayyid dynasty, and the region was in the hands of rebels.
+By this time, the influence of Delhi Sultanate had heavily diminished in Punjab, and the region was in the hands of rebels.
 By February 1432, Mubarak Shah moved with a large army against Jasrat and other rebels.
-Jasrat raised the siege of Lahore in July and left for Tilhar, although Jalandhar became part of his domains.
+Jasrat raised the siege of Lahore in July and left for Tilhar after making Jalandhar part of his domains.
 Later, when the governor of Lahore Allahdad Kaka invaded Jasrat's territories in 1432 to re-gain charge of Jalandhar he was defeated at Bajwara and fled.